Book review: Gung ho!

 The book is cheerful, touching and easy to read at a mere 198 pages.
 There’s no accompanying theory – only the story, and that’s enough.
 Which in itself says a lot about the power of storytelling.

-3 thoughts on “Book review: Gung ho!”
+3 responses to “Book review: Gung ho!”

-1. This was a GREAT read, I found it refreshing, inspiring and full positive actions.
+This was a GREAT read, I found it refreshing, inspiring and full positive actions.
 How many of us dread getting up in the morning/afternoon or night and heading off to work….I mean WORK!
 Wouldn’t getting up and heading off to a FUN place be better?
 We all you CEO’s Depatment Managers, Line Managers grab this book read it and make Gung Ho!! happen in your place!!

 GUNG HO everyone.

-2. One of the most fascinating and encouraging notes ever read!!
+One of the most fascinating and encouraging notes ever read!!
 In every sentence it reflects the inside out of

 Leave a Reply